unixtime/password-hasher-cli/README.md

 Password Hasher CLI
 Enter database type (mysql, postgres, sqlite): sqlite Enter table name: users
-Enter user ID or username to change password: 1
-Please enter a password to hash (input will be hidden):
+Enter the user ID or username to change password: 1 Please enter a password to hash (input will be hidden):

 Please confirm your password: